atticlab/eos-es-historyapi/README.md

     }

 Returns json with the following properties:
-controlled_accounts - array of accounts controlled by requested account
+controlled_accounts - array of accounts controlled by a requested account